elm/elm-lang.org/README.md

 [elm-lang.org](http://elm-lang.org/), the home-page of the Elm programming language.

-The project provides a general structure for creating your own Elm website, mixing Elm, images, videos, HTML/CSS/JS, and whatever else you need.
+The project provides a server and general structure for creating your own Elm website.

-This project includes a Haskell server that determines how to serve each kind of file, so you only need to think about the content.
+It lets you mix Elm, images, videos, HTML/CSS/JS, and whatever else you need.
+You can also use it to run [elm-lang.org/try](http://elm-lang.org/try) locally.

 ### Set up